kfernandez31/kfernandez31/README.md

   </a>
 </p>

-💻 I'm a Low-level code enthusiast with a strong algorithmic background who's passionate about Distributed Systems, Parallel Programming, and Computer Architecture.
+💻 I'm a low-level code enthusiast with a strong algorithmic background who's passionate about Distributed Systems, Parallel Programming, and Computer Architecture.

 🏫 I'm currently pursuing a double master's degree in High-Performance Computing (HPC) within the EUMaster4HPC program at the University of Luxembourg (UniLu) and the University of Lugano (USI).